insiyab/Colorful-Specs/README.md

 Colorful Specs is inspired by [Rishabh Aggarwal](https://www.linkedin.com/in/rishabhaggarwal2/)'s [Beautiful Eggert](https://chrome.google.com/webstore/detail/beautiful-eggert/gkhkfkioobdgdboaejfjgbefmedmeijh?hl=en) and [Justin Liu](https://jliu.cc/)'s [Vampire Eggert](https://github.com/jl98/VampireEggert).
 To learn more about the story behind the original Beautiful Eggert, check out Rishabh's [Medium article](https://medium.com/@rishabhaggarwal2/beautiful-eggert-89691d27d3e0).

-While these previous extensions make target websites reader-friendly, I wanted to give users the option to switch back and forth between light and dark modes, as well as more colorful themes as opposed to grayscale pages.
-Additionally, I wanted to make sure that these themes were visibly accessible to all users.
+While the aforementioned projects do make target websites reader-friendly, I wanted to give users the option to switch back and forth between light and dark modes and the option to choose between colorful themes as opposed to grayscale ones.
+Additionally, I wanted to make sure that these themes were visually accessible to all users.

 ### Themes